supaglue-labs/supaglue/docs/docs/platform/overview.md

 1. **Managed Syncs**: Syncing data from Providers to a database Destination in your cloud.
 Managed Syncs allows you to query third-party Provider data in your infrastructure.
 2. **Actions API**: Writing real-time data synchronously to Providers using modern HTTP APIs.

-Both access patterns operate on objects (lowercase objects).
+Both access patterns operate on objects.

 ## Data modeling